HaolingZHANG/DNASpiderWeb/README.md

 It may take about several months to complete all experiments on a conventional laptop (reference: Intel i7-4710MQ @ 2.50GHz).
-In order to further understand the experimental situation, the core raw data are saved [here](https://github.com/HaolingZHANG/DNASpiderWeb/blob/main/experiments/results/raw%20data.xlsx). like getting raw data, please do not hesitate to contact us.
+In order to further understand the experimental situation, the core raw data are saved [here](https://github.com/HaolingZHANG/DNASpiderWeb/blob/main/experiments/results/raw%20data.xlsx).
+If you want the whole raw data, please do not hesitate to contact us.

 If you are interested in detailed design, evaluations, conclusions, mathematical proofs, and implementations, please refer to our [publication](https://arxiv.org/pdf/2204.02855.pdf).